Skip to main content

 Terminal - Fix Missing Secret Key (Docker)

-# Method 2: If file doesn't exist, generate new key
+# Method 3: If neither file exists, generate new key

 # Verify it's set